djeada/Numpy-Tutorials/notes/4_matrix_operations.md

 ### Examples of Applications

-1. **Computer Graphics**: Transformations such as rotation, scaling, and translation can be represented as matrix multiplications.
+- In **computer graphics**, transformations like rotation, scaling, and translation are represented through matrix multiplications.
-2. **Machine Learning**: Operations on data, such as transforming features and weights, are performed using matrix multiplications.
+- **Machine learning** frequently involves matrix multiplications for operations such as transforming features and applying weights to data.
-3. **Scientific Simulations**: Systems of linear equations, which often arise in simulations, are solved using matrix multiplication.
+- **Scientific simulations** often require solving systems of linear equations, a task commonly handled using matrix multiplication.

 ### Performance Considerations